pabloum/blog_hexo/source/_posts/make_it_real.md

 ## HTTP protocol

-Tough to understand at the beginning, but I managed to understand it at the end
+Important to get to know it

 ## Sinatra

-Ehm.
-Cool
+Useful gem to create not very robust web applications

 ## Ruby on Rails

-Fantastic
+Fantastic to create complex applications

 ## JavaScript

-Unbelievable
+Unbelievable, fantastic create amazing UI.